"What we feel is our "emotional truth"

 to recognize that the feeling of life and death urgency is not reality

-- it is just a feeling - we can start to take some power away from the
+- it is just a feeling - we can start to take some power away from the fear.

-we can start to see ourselves and the situation with more clarity so that
+start to see ourselves and the situation with more clarity so that we can

-taking power away from those "buttons.""
+power away from those "buttons.""

 And promised:

-"I will talk about the emotional discernment that
+"I will talk about the emotional discernment

-is involved in disarming those buttons in my November article."
+that is involved in disarming those buttons in my November article."

 As things unfolded I ended up doing something